-Experiment with boat and submarine design and learn more about hydrodynamics, density, buoyancy, and more with a hands-on science project or activity.
+Experiment with boat and submarine design and learn more about hydrodynamics, density, buoyancy, and more with these ten hands-on science projects or activities.
 Build and test models made from everyday materials and explore ways to improve the designs for better performance and stability.

 K-12 Science Projects and Activities